 Arakkal Family Trust continues to own the museum.
 It does not fall under the Archaeological Survey of India.

 The palace grounds looked rather untended.
 At one corner of the grounds is the bell tower.
 It has a large bronze bell.
-It rings to summon the faithful for prayers.
+The bell rings to summon the faithful for prayers.

-Portraits of many rulers of the Arakkal family are displayed here.
-Among them is Arakkal Beevi Ayesha Sultana who occupied the throne from 1921 to 1931.
+Portraits of many rulers of the Arakkal family are put up here.
+Among them is Arakkal Beevi Ayesha Sultana who was on the throne from 1921 to 1931.

-Teak wood furniture from Arakkal Palace are on display at the museum
+Teak wood furniture from Arakkal Palace are on show at the museum

 The heritage wooden staircase is in good condition.

 Hendrik van Rheede was the governor of Dutch East India Company in Malabar between 1669 and 1676.
-The Dutch tried to maintain cordial relations with Arakkal family due to their leadership in the field of commerce.
+The Dutch tried to keep friendly relations with Arakkal family due to their leadership in the field of trade.

-Parts of the palace are now in ruins and in need of intense repairs.
+Parts of the palace are now in ruins and in need of key repairs.

-Among the buildings that have succeeded in maintaining their grandeur in modern times is the Arakkal Mosque.
+Among the buildings that have succeeded in keeping their grandeur in modern times is the Arakkal Mosque.